BlockHorizons/BlockPets/README.md

 - Pets can sit on your head by tapping them while sneaking.

 ### Commands and Permissions
 BlockPets has permissions for every pet and command, to wall off the permissions for players but still allow them to have at least some way to spawn pets.
-The most up to date list of permissions can be found in the [plugin.yml file](https://github.com/BlockHorizons/BlockPets/blob/master/plugin.yml)<br><br>
+The most up to date list of permissions can be found in the [plugin.yml file](https://github.com/BlockHorizons/BlockPets/blob/master/plugin.yml)<br>

-BlockPets contains a hand full of commands to modify, create and remove pets.
+>BlockPets contains a hand full of commands to modify, create and remove pets.
 These commands can be found using the /pet \<help\> command.
 This command will list all BlockPets commands, and can show other information.

 ### Feedback
 We'd like to keep our issue tracker as clean as possible, so please take the following in consideration when opening a new issue in the issue tracker: